EDCD/EDMarketConnector/PLUGINS.md

     print("Farewell cruel world!")
 ```

-If your plugin uses one or more threads to handle Events then stop and join()
+If your plugin uses one or more threads to handle Events then `stop()` and `join()`
-the threads before returning from this function.
+(to wait for their exit -- Recommended, not required) the threads before returning from this function.

 ## Plugin Hooks